tuya/tuya-homebridge/ADVANCED_OPTIONS.md

 **During the beta version, the options are unstable, may get changed during updates.**

+The main function of `deviceOverrides` is to convert "non-standard schema" to "standard schema", making device compatible with this plugin.

+Before config, you may need to:
+- Have basic programming skills of JavaScript (Only used in `onGet`/`onSet` handler).
-Before config, you need to know about [Tuya IoT Development Platform > Cloud Development > Standard Instruction Set > Data Type](https://developer.tuya.com/en/docs/iot/datatypedescription?id=K9i5ql2jo7j1k), and a little programming skills of writing very basic JavaScript code.
+- Understand the meaning of device schema (aka Data Type): [Tuya IoT Development Platform > Cloud Development > Standard Instruction Set > Data Type](https://developer.tuya.com/en/docs/iot/datatypedescription?id=K9i5ql2jo7j1k)
+- Find your device product's "Standard Instruction Set" and "Standard Status Set" documentation under [Tuya IoT Development Platform > Cloud Development > Standard Instruction Set](https://developer.tuya.com/en/docs/iot/datatypedescription?id=K9i5ql6waswzq)
+- Get your device's detail information from `/path/to/persist/TuyaDeviceList.xxx.json` (Full path can be found from logs).
+- Find the "wrong schema", then convert to the "correct schema" from product documentation.

 ### Configuration